 This method does require that you know your pan and your stove (and how they interact) fairly well to make sure the carrots are steaming and not browning.

-Simple Steamed Carrots With Butter Recipe
+Watch Now: Simple Steamed Carrots With Butter Recipe

 How to Steam Carrots In a Steamer Basket